xct9/AMLSassignment/README.md

 dlib

 # Using instructions:
-1. download the file and unzip it.
+1. download the file from the Dropbox link on the report and unzip it.
 2. install all the required environments.
 3. copy and paste dataset and testing dataset into the folder named "face_data". (already put in the folder)
 4. run image processes.py